gouiferda/acc/README.md

 - Mobile apps developpement
 - Game dev

-## Courses
+## Courses and resources

+All the materiels and exercices and examples done during the courses are within the *resources* folder

 - E00 (2022-01-08 16h00) : Introduction to algorithmes and web dev
 - E01 (2022-01-11 12h00) : Javascript and command lines

-## Resources and examples

-All the materiels and exercices and examples done during the courses are within the *resources* folder